ShengHuaWu/StompClient/README.md

 `stompClient(client: StompClient, didReceivedData data: NSData)` is called when the client receive a message from the server.

 #### Subscription
-You can use `subscribe(destination: String, parameters: ParametersConvertible?)` method to subscribe a topic.
+You can use `subscribe(destination: String, parameters: [String : String]?)` method to subscribe a topic.

-It's possible to pass parameters in subscription.
-Just create a `struct` for your parameters and let it conform `ParametersConvertible` protocol.

-    struct MyParameters: ParametersConvertible {
-      let title: String
-      let fields: [String]

-      func toJSON -> AnyObject {
-        return ["title": title, "fields": fields]
-      }
-    }

 ### Carthage Install
 Add the following line into your _Cartfile_,